 We are often asked by pilots, what is the difference between the Zulu 3 and the Bose A20.
-We know that this is an important choice to have to make, because both represent the very best in pilot headsets currently available in the market.
+We know that this is an important choice to have to make, because both represent the very best in pilot headsets in the market at this time.
 They’re actually a lot more similar than they are not…so let’s start by going through the items where ‘parity’ is the rule.

 The microphone noise cancellation is very much industry standard on both headsets…actually ALL headsets now use electret noise canceling capability.
 For the noise levels that we’re working with in the GA market, the noise cancellation is excellent for both of them.